Lost Buildings

 Mawson Hall

-This hall stood on the north side of Corn Hill Lane almost opposite Debdale Farm.
+This hall stood on the north side of Corn Hill Ln almost opposite Debdale Farm.
 By 1939 it was the residence of Alfred Wilson and his wife, Clara née Jones.
 Alfred was a director of Joseph Wilson & Sons Ltd, hat manufacturers of Denton.

 Church Inn